diomac/php-api-rest/README.md

 PHP-API-REST
 ============
-A PHP API REST Micro-Framework using annotations
+PHP API REST framework using annotations, and support for Swagger documentation.

 Prerequisites
 =============